deepeshgupta12/hotel-cancellation-model/Readme.md

 - Batch scoring + REST API for online predictions
 - Config + logging so the project behaves like a real internal ML service

+> NOTE: Raw datasets are **not** committed to Git.
+You can plug in your own data
+> following the same schema and folder structure.

 ---

 ## 1. Problem Statement